Keren Ann: Early life

 Keren Ann Zeidel was born in Caesarea, Israel, to a Russian-Jewish father and a Dutch-Javanese mother.
 She lived in Israel and in the Netherlands until the age of 11, when her family moved to Paris.

+Ann's mother converted to Judaism and as a result she considers herself "absolutely Jewish".

 Career

 Keren Ann has released eight solo albums: La Biographie de Luka Philipsen (2000), La Disparition (2002), Not Going Anywhere (2003), Nolita (2005), Keren Ann (2007), 101 (2011), You're Gonna Get Love (2016) and Bleue (2019).
-Many of her songs have been covered by other artists, including Henri Salvador, Jane Birkin, Francoise Hardy, Rosa Passos, Jacky Terasson, Emmanuelle Seigner, Benjamin Biolay and Anna Calvi.
+Many of her songs have been covers of other artists, including Henri Salvador, Jane Birkin, Francoise Hardy, Rosa Passos, Jacky Terasson, Emmanuelle Seigner, Benjamin Biolay and Anna Calvi.
 Her music has been featured in TV series including Grey's Anatomy, Six Feet Under and Big Love, and in movies including Love Me No More (2008).
 Her song "Beautiful Day" has been the sound of the "Skyteam" campaign, and in 2008 her song "Lay Your Head Down" was the synch for the international H&M Spring commercial.

 Keren Ann and Icelandic musician Barði Jóhannsson formed the musical duo "Lady & Bird"; the two released a self-titled studio album in 2003, as well as a live recording of their performance with the Iceland Symphony Orchestra in 2009.
 The two co-wrote the 2011 opera Red Waters; it was produced by the Opéra de Rouen and directed by Arthur Nauzyciel, and performed in four opera houses around France.

 Keren Ann co-wrote Henri Salvador's 2000 album Chambre Avec Vue, and wrote the lyrics for Sophie Hunter's 2005 debut album Isis Project, to music written by Guy Chambers.
 In 2008, Keren Ann composed, with Tibo Javoy, the entire sound design for the European TV channel Arte.
 She co-wrote and co-produced, with Doriand, Emmanuelle Seigner's 2010 album Dingue.

 She contributed to the soundtrack of the French film Thelma, Louise et Chantal (2010), directed by Benoît Pétré, including cover versions of French songs from the 1960s.
 She also contributed six songs to the Israeli film Yossi (2012), directed by Eytan Fox, as well as appearing onscreen as herself, performing a music concert.

+After 7th October 2023, she claimed that "babies had their throat cut" during the attack and ask support from French artists for French Jewish artists and Israel.

 Personal life

 Although she has lived and recorded mostly in France and the US, Keren Ann retains her Dutch and Israeli citizenship.
 She is fluent in English, Hebrew, and French.

+She married a Jewish man.
+She stated: "Being in tune with one's origins is important".
 In July 2012, Keren Ann gave birth to her first child, Nico.